mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 decompress it and write to the data directory.
 This is performed with a command like `socat -u TCP:<host>:<port> STDOUT | pigz -dc | mbstream -x`.
 This step can take a long time if there is much data to transfer.
-7. Check that the data directory is not empty.
+7. Check that the data directory on the target machine is not empty, i.e. that the transfer at least appears to have succeeded.
 8. Prepare the backup on the target server with a command like `mariabackup --use-memory=1G --prepare`.
 This step can also take some time if the source server performed writes during data transfer.
 9. On the target server, change ownership of datadir contents to the *mysql*-user and start MariaDB-server.
 10. Read gtid from the data directory.
-Have the target server start replicating from the primary.
+Have the target server start replicating from the primary if it is not one already.

-The rebuild-operation is a monitor module command and is best launched with MaxCtrl.
-The command takes three arguments: the monitor name, target server name and source server name.
+The rebuild-operation is a monitor module command and takes three arguments: the monitor name, target server name and source server name.
 The source server can be left out, in which case it is autoselected.
-When autoselecting, the monitor prefers to pick an up-to-date replica server.
+When autoselecting, the monitor prefers to pick an up-to-date replica server to avoid increasing load on a primary server.
 Due to the `--safe-slave-backup`-option, the replica will stop replicating until the backup data has been transferred.
 ```
-maxctrl call command mariadbmon async-rebuild-server MariaDB-Monitor MyServer3 MyServer2
+maxctrl call command mariadbmon async-rebuild-server MyMonitor MyTargetServer MySourceServer
 ```
 The operation does not launch if the target server is already replicating or if the source server is not a primary or replica.